 On Sunday, the West Indies Men & Women Cricket teams made history as they took home both the men’s and the women’s title at the ICC World Twenty20 Tournamant.
-In addition to this worldwide record victory, the teams were also individual recognized for accomplishing feats that have never been achieved before.
+For the best cricket warehouse, visit us.
+It provides cricket gear, cricket training lanes, bowling machines, etc. In addition to this worldwide record victory, the teams were also individual recognized for accomplishing feats that have never been achieved before.
 The men’s team went down in the books for being the first team to ever win the T20 World Cup trophy twice and the women’s team won their first-ever global title.
 It was also the first time a team outside Australia, England and New Zealand has won the major women’s world title.

 As for the female side’s match against Australia, they ended the defending champion’s opportunity to win their fourth consecutive title with an impressive eight-wicket gap.
 After winning the toss and choosing to bat, the Aussie Southern Stars’ score went to 148 for five following half-centuries from Elyse Villani and Meg Lanning.
 It was the team’s highest total in the tournament.
 The challenging target was however surpassed by the Caribbean side with three deliveries remaining, following a rollicking opening stand of 120 between skipper Stafanie Taylor and teenager Hayley Matthews.
 The 18-year-old Matthews, the Player-of-the-Match, smashed 66 off 45 balls that included six boundaries and three sixes.
 Taylor, the Player-of-the-Tournament, scored 59 off 57 balls with six hits to the fence.

 The women’s team was congratulated on its emphatic win over Australia by the West Indies Cricket Board (WICB) president, Dave Cameron; and the West Indies Players’ Association (WIPA) president and CEO, Wavell Hinds.